table-representation-learning/table-representation-learning.github.io/call-for-papers.md

 - Workshop: 2 December 2022

-## Submissions
+## Submissions and camera-ready versions
 The workshop will accept regular research papers and industrial papers.
 Submissions should follow the <a href="https://neurips.cc/Conferences/2022/PaperInformation/StyleFiles" target="blank">NeurIPS style files</a>, but can exclude the checklist.
-Supplementary material, if any, may be added in the main submission.
-The footer should state "Table Representation Learning Workshop at NeurIPS 2022".
+Supplementary material, if any, may be added in the main submission. <b>The footer should state "Table Representation Learning Workshop at NeurIPS 2022"</b>.
 Authors may choose one of the following submission types:
 - Abstract: 1 page + references.
 - Short paper: at most 4 pages + references.
-- Regular paper: at least 6 pages and at most 10 pages + references.
+- Regular paper: at least 6 pages and <b>at most 10 pages</b> + references.

 We encourage authors to adopt an inclusive and diverse writing style.
 The "Diversity and Inclusion in Writing" guide provided by the <a href="https://dbdni.github.io/pages/inclusivewriting.html" target="blank">Diversity and Inclusion in Database Conferences effort</a> is a good resource.

+All accepted papers, also those accepted as oral talk, are asked to present their work as posters during one of the poster sessions.
+Workshop posters should be printed on thin paper, not laminated and no larger than <b>24 inches wide x 36 inches high.</b> We will assign posters to sessions later.
+Authors of submissions accepted as posters are welcome to send us a recording of a 2min pitch (preferably .mp4), that will be linked on the website of the workshop.

+Contributed oral talks will be asked to upload a pre-recording of their talk (12 min.).
+SlidesLive will reach out with instructions for the upload of the recording.
+The live talk including Q&A may take no longer than 15 minutes during the workshop.

 ## Review process